ChamathPeiris/Dog-Breed-Quiz/README.md

 # Dog breed quiz

-Dog Breed Quiz Application which gives user to knowledge about dog breeds.
+Dog Breed Quiz Application gives user to gain knowledge about dog breeds.
 This application implemented in Android using java platform.

   - The game consists with 15 breeds
   - Each breed has 30 different images